 Explore popular dining locations along the banks of Lake Norman’s waterfront.
 Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
 Featuring an indulgent fried bologna sandwich, fried flounder and homemade soft-serve, the eatery was recognized as one of the top 50 best new restaurants by Bon Appetit when it opened in 2018.
-Fun cocktails—served in quirky shark-shaped or tiki glasses—are best enjoyed at the outdoor tiki bar.
-You can get there by land, but come by boat to enjoy free boat docking while you eat.
+Fun cocktails — served in quirky shark-shaped or tiki glasses — are best enjoyed at the outdoor tiki bar.
+You can get there by land but come by boat and enjoy free boat docking while you eat.

 Continue your tiki boat tour to North Harbor Club, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
-Or when you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds serve incomparable homemade pastas and farm-fresh dishes in a restored 1920s structure on Davidson’s charming main drag.
+When you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds serve incomparable homemade pastas and farm-fresh dishes in a restored 1920s structure on Davidson’s charming main drag.
 The menu changes frequently, but the complimentary starter, milk bread, is a signature.